 She yelled for the others to brace themselves.
 Peersh!
 The right front tire burst as they crossed her glittering trail, causing them to swerve instantly.
-A red light flashed on the car’s console, a series of warnings running across the screen in different languages, most of them featuring exclamation points.
-The car bounced off a neighbor; the front shuddered like a bicycle’s when its rider suddenly lost the use of their arms.
+A red light flashed on the car’s dashboard, a series of warnings running across the central screen in different languages, most of them featuring exclamation points.
+The car bounced off a neighbor; the front wobbled like a bicycle’s when its rider suddenly lost the use of their arms.

 “We need that tire back or we’re going to crash!
 Does anybody have any magic that can put it back?”
 Ladyspiller asked.